 We focus on genetic expression of recessive color: dark browns and silvers, moorit, and variegated fleeces for hand-spinning and felting.
 Fleeces are for sale at the farm on shearing days, by advance arrangement, and at several festivals in the region.
 If you are looking for a particular color, contact the farm.
 We’ll send samples—virtual (images emailed), or actual (locks from a fleece).

-See the Products page for roving and batting processed from our fleeces.
+See also the Shop page for roving and batting processed from our fleeces.
+This is updated as new processed items arrive.